Google Maps Is Getting a New Look and Other Upgrades For Its 15th Birthday

 Google says much of this info comes from previous riders, so to help keep Google Maps’ information as up-to-date as possible, Google will also be rolling out new global surveys starting in March.

-Finally, following its debut last year, Google is improving Live View with new AR overlays, which combine real-world photos with direction arrows that will help point you in the right direction, so you can get where you’re going faster.
+Finally, following its debut last year, Google is improving Live View with new AR overlays, which combine real-world visuals with direction arrows that will help point you in the right direction, so you can get where you’re going faster.